cwyant314159/generic-application-template/README.md

 For the local include path, the only `-I` option is the `include` directory (i.e. `-Iinclude` is the only option passed to gcc).
-This is done to force the convention of fully specifying paths to `#includes.
+This is done to force the convention of fully specifying paths to `#includes`.
 For example, if you had a header called `my_funcs.h` in the directory `include/app/modules/`, the `#include` statement would look like this: